sio/potyarkin.com/content/posts/20180601-vba-csv-editor.md

 another tool designed specifically for dealing with CSV or edit the file manually in the text editor of your choosing.

+## Append to CSV with VBA

 I wrote a small helper utility to append data rows to the CSV files from Excel that ensures you won't mess up the existing data.
 This is a one-day hobby project, and Excel serves more as the UI toolkit and runtime environment than as the spreadsheet application, so you should be careful if you decide to rely on that code.
-The project is licensed under the Apache License, Version 2.0.
+The project is licensed under the [Apache License, Version 2.0][license].

 Here is the code:

 - [Main VBA module][CSVAppend.bas]
 - The resulting [application], packaged in a workbook.

-The application reads user input from named ranges, opens the required file, parses CSV header and displays a submission form for a new data row.
+The application reads parameters from named ranges, opens the required file, parses CSV header and displays a submission form for a new data row.
 Upon submission it combines new values into a CSV string and appends it to the file.
 All data manipulation is done in VBA.
 This app could have and should have been